dramforever/easyriscv/index.md

 significant bit is cleared.
 This distinction won't come up in normal code, like, pretty much ever.)

-That was... a lot.
+Eesh, that's some funky looking syntax.
+When you see parentheses like this, it has something to do with an *address*.
+Parens means address.

+That's... still a lot going on.
 Let's take on some simpler cases first: If `rd` is `x0` then the only thing these instructions do is jumping.
 We can use it instead of the branch instructions for an unconditional jump.

 ```emulator
 loop: